-This Stormy Daniels Arrest Update Adds Even More Mystery To The Scandal
+This New Update On Stormy Daniels’ Arrest Adds Even More Mystery To The Scandal

 It seems we will never run out of hot tea to spill about Stormy Daniels.
 After she was arrested earlier this month for “touching” patrons at an Ohio strip club, the Columbus Division of Police stated that Daniels was only arrested because vice cops were at the club for an ongoing investigation into human trafficking and prostitution.
 But a whistleblower just provided emails that seem to suggest Stormy Daniels' arrest was premeditated.